 1. Hitachi RB24EAP Gas Powered Leaf Blower

-When we talk of leaf blowers, we often think of speed and efficiency, and this is why the Hitachi RB24EAP Gas Powered Leaf Blower made it into our top picks for the best gas leaf blowers for 2020.
+When we talk of leaf blowers, we often think of speed and efficiency, and this is why the Hitachi RB24EAP Gas Powered Leaf Blower made it into our top picks for the best budget gas-powered leaf blowers for 2021.

 This gas-powered leaf blower has an impressive air volume of up to 441 cubic feet per minute that’s combined with an air speed of up to 170 miles per hour.
 When you consider these features together, you know that this machine can efficiently and effectively remove any debris from your pathway, patio, or garden.